-My name is Luke, I’ve been a Social Carer since August 2017 and I’ve loved every second!
+My name is Luke.
+I’ve been a Like Family Social Carer (support worker) since August 2017 and I’ve loved every second!

 I think people are pretty awesome, and working with people with disabilities definitely helps confirm that!

 2. What is the difference between Like Family and other organisations in the aged and disability care industry?

 Like Family really creates space for autonomy and choice; it’s awesome that seekers have total choice about when, where and how services are carried out.
 The nature of the rest of the sector means that people with disabilities are told how and when to do certain activities.
 All their fun has to be scheduled around regular working times.

 But with Like Family, they’re able to choose when they get to do the things they want!
 If they want to just hang out, and don’t want to go out right this second, we can just chill at home.
 If they want to go out on a Saturday night, outside of business, they can do that!
 AND if they don’t like me, they never have to see me again!

 I love that Like Family give people the dignity of choice!

 3. What would you say to people who think that this kind of work is just for women?
 And why do you think it's important for more guys to get into this?

 Society holds this weird view that caring is just for women, and so we encourage women into roles like nursing and social work and disability care.
 But I’ve never met a man who didn’t care, at some level, about the world around them!
 So, it’s utterly surprising to me, that there aren’t more men in this sector!

 Working in disability can seem not as ‘cool’ as other professions to lots of men, but in this job, I’ve got to do some of the coolest work, alongside some of the coolest people.
 Because people with disabilities are just people.
 They’ve got diverse interests, and so I’ve worked with all sorts of people; people who love hanging at the beach, going to footy, playing maths games or going to see pub rock!
 Working in the disability sector means you get to do awesome stuff, alongside awesome people.